ColeFet2006/Study-Sprint/README.md

 Each team member contributed to different aspects of the application, including frontend development, backend functionality, and overall project structure.

+## Development Notes

+During development, we experimented with deploying the application using server and hosting platforms.
+This process proved to be sensitive and required additional configuration beyond the scope of the core assignment.

+As a result, some aspects of the project may extend beyond the minimum requirements.
+These additions were implemented intentionally to better understand full-stack deployment and to improve the overall structure of the application.

+The current version is fully functional as an MVP, with additional improvements and refinements planned for future iterations.

 ---

 ## Contact